suffolklibraries/lgc/content/collections/events/felixstowe-walk-09-06.md

     content:
       -
         type: text
-        text: 'Join us for a friendly walk and stay for a cuppa after the walk.'
+        text: 'A slower paced walk suitable for people who are returning to being active or for those who want a gentle amble along the seafront.'
+  -
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
+      -
+        type: text
+        text: 'Well behaved dogs are welcome on a short lead.
+There are toilets available at the leisure centre and refreshments available to purchase after the walk.'
   -
     type: paragraph
     attrs: